timkelty/craftcms-classmate/README.md

 ### Arrow Functions

-I'd love to allow the use of arrow functions, but I'm not sure how to get this to work in Twig.
+I'd love to allow the use of arrow functions, but Twig currently doesn't allow it.

-For example, instead of our `matches` and `prepend` methods, I'd rather have this work:
+For example, instead of our `matches` and `prepend` methods, I'd rather have:

 ```twig
 classmate.get('foo').filter(c => c starts with 'f')